mecitpmk/ESP32-RTOS-SATELLITE/README.md

 -> Descent Control algorithm will implemented in seperated task so, according to altitude sensor we will control simultaneously our motor speed as we desired.

--> Sensors data and (included SATELLITE status etc.) will be sended in 1Hz.
+-> Sensors data and (included SATELLITE status , altitude , GPS , IMU datas etc.) will be sended in 1Hz.

 The purpose of the system is being perfect in SATELLITE category.